 What is the course about?

-We will be working at A=415 and the course is open to participants on period instruments (or modern set-up instruments with baroque bows and gut strings).
-We can accept a maximum of twelve violinists, four viola players, five cellists and one double bassist, plus two harpsichordists and two theorbo players in the continuo team.
-Players must be of reasonably advanced standard, confident sight-readers, and willing to rehearse in some detail.
+We will be working at A=415 and the course is open to participants on period instruments (we will accept modern set-up stringed instruments with gut strings and baroque bows).
+We can accept two oboists and one bassoonist, with a maximum of twelve violinists, four viola players, six cellists and one double bassist, plus two harpsichordists and one theorbo player in the continuo team.
+Players must be of advanced standard, confident sight-readers, and willing to rehearse in some detail.
 For string players some experience of playing baroque music on period instruments is preferable but not essential.
 Harpsichordists and theorbo players should be confident reading from figured bass.

 What will we cover?

-Discovered new repertoire as well as playing some more well-known pieces.
-You will have learnt to play more communicatively and expressively thanks to your growing assimilation of baroque performance practice
+Discovered new repertoire and will have learnt to play more communicatively and expressively thanks to your growing assimilation of baroque performance practice.

 What level is the course and do I need any particular skills?